RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/README.md

 # Deploying Rocket.Chat on Ubuntu

+## Snaps

+This is the easiest way for you to get your server up and running on Ubuntu.
+Installing is easy as: `sudo snap install rocketchat-server`

+Snaps are secure.
+Rocket.Chat and all of its dependencies are isolated from the rest of your system.
+Snaps also auto update when we release a new version.
+So no need more hassle updating.

+Find out more information about snaps [here](/3.%20Installation/Ubuntu/Snaps)

+## Manual install

 > If coming from Rocket.Chat 0.x.x to 0.40.0 please see our [update notes](/3.%20Installation/7.%20Updating/1.%20From%200.x.x%20to%200.40.0)

 This guide explains how to deploy your own Rocket.Chat instance to a Ubuntu Linux machine using the command line.